vamshireddy/Eval-A-Distributed-Quizzing-System-Client/README.md

-Distributed-Quizing-System-Client
+Eval - A Distributed Quizzing System.
 =================================

 ### Welcome to this Repository.
 This is the project repo for my Summer Internship at [IIT-Bombay](http://www.iitb.ac.in/)
-##### It has 2 branches - master, serverWithGUI.
-Later one is same as the former one with GUI features and fixed bugs.
+##### This is the Android code for this Application
 Feel free to access and modify the code.

 ## Introduction